-This is the first of five clinical courses for the FNP student which provides the opportunity to practice health assessment skills, critical thinking/diagnostic reasoning, and clinical management/counseling strategies across the lifespan under the supervision of a nationally certified health care provider preceptor.
+This is the first of five clinical courses providing the FNP student the opportunity to practice health assessment skills, critical thinking, diagnostic reasoning, clinical management and counseling strategies across the lifespan under the supervision of a nationally certified health care provider preceptor and guided through an enriched virtual learning model by faculty.
 The student is at a beginning level and will start to apply the management process to plan the primary care for individuals across the lifespan while utilizing evidence-based practice guidelines.